ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 ---
-description: Ibexa DXP v4.5 adds translation comparison, improvements to Customer Portal, Ibexa Commerce and Personalization.
+description: Ibexa DXP v4.5 adds new features to Ibexa Commerce, translation comparison, and a number of improvements to Customer Portal and Personalization.
 ---

 # Ibexa DXP v4.5